 Prices are about bargaining power.
 When the government promises to spend 22.5% less money on goods and services, there are 22.5% more goods and services for private sector buyers to attempt to purchase.
 If the government's real budget is lower, it has less money to outbid private buyers.
 This gives buyers more bargaining power because it makes sellers compete for buyers' money with lower prices.

 Any economist will tell you that if the government reduced the deficit by 55% in 3 years, there will be less inflationary pressure in the economy.
-This is what caused the recessions of the 1980s and ultimately what slowed inflation (along with the end of the oil crisis, of course).
+Shrinking the deficit caused the recessions of the 1980s and ultimately slowed inflation (along with the end of the oil crisis, of course).
 The strength of monetarism supposedly lies in its ability to cause and reduce inflation without the aid of the fiscal authority.
 However, during the Volcker years monetary policy did not act without the aid of fiscal policy.
-At best, raising interest rates persuaded Congress to keep the real deficit low, but there is no evidence for a direct independent causal link between the Volcker rate hikes and lower inflation.
+At best, raising interest rates persuaded Congress to keep the real deficit low, but there is no evidence for a direct independent causal link between the Volcker rate hikes and lower inflation that does not rely on a voluntary, political response by the fiscal authority.